risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_NOINLINE_EVAL_CHECK_PO2S=13,14,20` passed that Keccak long-input workload.
 Because verifier overhead dominates these timings, use this result for correctness localization, not performance comparison.
+- The same exact `13,14,20` set without the direct CPU verifier is a promising future narrowing candidate, but not the default yet.
+The full serial rv32im prove suite passed 46/46 with one ignored test in 8.18s.
+Filtered `fib prove/poseidon2` passed in 2.37s to 2.56s, about 200.3K to 215.6K rows/sec. `examples/keccak` `hash_long` also passed with `--features prove,risc0-zkvm/metal` in 44.37s.
+This is faster than the broad default, but it still needs broader workload and cross-machine validation before replacing the safer `eval_check_*.metal` default mitigation.
 - A source-level Metal `__attribute__((noinline))` experiment on `computeRow<po2>` compiled and passed the focused default `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1 ... prove::tests::sltiu` sanity